 Whether they are as quick at contacting you when there has been made an error made on a customers account may have a different response time compared to the firm looking to get new sign-ups trading as soon as possible.

-Capital.com is a profitable well run company so the platform is safe given its regulation by authorities in the UK (and in Cyprus by the CySEC).
+Capital.com is a well run company so the platform is reliable given its regulation by authorities in the UK, in Cyprus by the CySEC, and has ASIC licence.

 How to Use the Capital.com App

 App account creation walkthrough

 Step 1: Download and Install the Capital.com App